-A student not permitted to continue for academic reasons may appeal the suspension in writing to the Vice President and Dean of Academics within two weeks of the suspension.
-A student who is suspended for academic reasons may reapply to the college after one regular semester.
+A student not permitted to continue for academic reasons may appeal the suspension in writing to the Senior Vice President and Provost within two weeks of the suspension.
+A student who is suspended for academic reasons may reapply to the college after one semester.
 If readmitted, the student will be placed on final academic probation.
 Work undertaken in summer school will be considered in evaluating a student for readmission.
 (See the repeated course policy for more information.)